-- Try to give the person something meaningful to do at this time of day, using past activities as a guide.
+- Try to support the person to do things they find relaxing and enjoyable at this time of day

-- Think about what's happened during the day.
-Could the person's behaviour be a communication of a need such as requiring the toilet, feeling hungry or being in pain?
+- Think about what’s happened during the day.
+Could the person be trying to communicate a need, such as needing the toilet, feeling hungry or being in pain?

 - It might help for the person to avoid daytime naps, although some people find a rest after lunch helps if they get tired during the day.

 - Natural daylight can help the person – try to support them to get as much as possible by getting outside, and by making sure curtains are open and other objects aren’t covering windows.